|2020–21 expenditure ($'000)

 Partnering with Traditional Owners

 The Iconic Urban Waterways Program has also provided resourcing and support for partnership with the region’s Traditional Owner groups to ensure their voices and aspirations are heard in planning for these Iconic Urban Waterways.
+This includes supporting Traditional Owners’ input towards and approval of the Action Plans and Yarra Strategic Plan.

 Integrated Water Management (IWM)